-A bright pink ceiling creates a playful atmosphere, which can be echoed by a set of vividly striped comforters and flowery lamp shades.
+A bright pink ceiling creates a playful atmosphere, which can be echoed by a set of vividly striped comforters and floral lampshades.

-You can also choose to add some black finishes on a chest of drawers, cushions, and make a drum-shade ceiling light, which adds an air of agelessness to the room, also ensuring that it keeps up with the changing tastes of children.
+You can also add some black finishes on a chest of drawers and cushions and make a drum-shade ceiling light, which adds an air of agelessness to the room, ensuring that it keeps up with the changing tastes of children.

-Creative bedroom lighting can be a source of inspiration for many interior designers and whether you're wanting to bring liveliness to your bedside table, conserve space, or create an overhead statement, bedroom lighting can do it all.
+Creative bedroom lighting can be a source of inspiration for many interior designers, and whether you want to bring liveliness to your bedside table, conserve space, or create an overhead statement, bedroom lighting can do it all.

 Bedroom wall lights are a terrific way to add your personal style to your bedroom and can be positioned almost anywhere in the room because they may be hardwired for a cleaner look or simply plugged in when hardwiring isn't possible.

-Bedside wall lighting is a simple way to update the decor of your bedroom.
-Look for a basic bedroom wall lamp with traditional elements for clean lines and a comfortable feel.
+Bedside wall lighting is a simple way to update your bedroom's walls decor.
+Look for a bare bedroom wall lamp with traditional elements for clean lines and a comfortable feel.

-If you don't have a place for a bedside table, a basic black fixture with an adjustable arm may complement almost any décor and fit into even the smallest of spaces.
+If you don't have a place for a bedside table, a basic black fixture with an adjustable arm may complement almost any décor and style even the smallest of spaces.

-Wall lights in a unique yet traditional design, such as torches, may look wonderful in a contemporary bedroom.
+In a contemporary bedroom, wall lights in a unique yet traditional design, such as torches, may look fantastic.

 Choose opaque glass globes for gentle diffuse illumination that radiates in all directions, and install them somewhat higher on the wall on each side of the bed.

-Pink and grey area rugs are best suited for opulent environments in need of a feminine touch.
+Pink and a grey area rugs are best suited for rich luxurious environments that need a feminine touch.
 Due to their soft and pleasant look, these carpets are best suited for bedrooms and nurseries.

 The pattern of this abstract area rug is both sharp and delicate.
 The grey stains blend well with the cool tones of the walls and furnishings.
 Meanwhile, the blush pink splatters give the area a polished warm atmosphere.

-The abstract pattern acts as a contemporary canvas, making the living area appear beautiful and cutting-edge.
+The abstract pattern is a contemporary canvas, making the living area appear beautiful and cutting-edge.
 It also serves as a focal point for the otherwise uninteresting interior decor.

-While most pink and grey area rugs are linked with girly and pleasant bedrooms, this rug combination may be used for more adult designs as well.
+While most pink and grey area rugs are linked with girly and pleasant bedrooms, this rug combination may also be used for more adult designs.
 Choose a rug with powerful dark grey tones and fading blush pink hues, and pair it with white walls and opulent furniture.